 Clearing the cache is kind of like hitting the reset button for your browser.
 Here’s how:

-On your browser toolbar, select the three-dot icon on the top right (also known as the hamburger menu).
+On your browser toolbar, select the three-dot icon on the top right.
+Go to More tools > Clear browsing data.

-Use the dropdown menu at the top across from Obliterate the following items from: to select the amount of data that you want to delete.
+Select the boxes for Cookies, Other site, Plug in data, and Cached images and files.Use the dropdown menu at the top opposite Obliterate the following items from: to select the amount of data that you want to delete.
+Click Clear browsing data.